Takshsingh313/Probability-Simulator/README.md

 # Probability-Simulator
-This is basically a probability calculator where you choose the experiment along with the no. of trials and then run the simulator .
-It will show the frequency of each coin or dice along with highest probaility.
+This is a probability simulator that lets you select an experiment and a number of trials.
+After running the simulation, It displays the frequency of each outcome (e.g., die face) using a bar graph and tracks the probability over time with a line graph.